mootools/mootools-core/Docs/Utilities/Swiff.md

 Swiff Function: getVersion {#Swiff:getVersion}
 ----------------------------------------------

-Gets the major version of the Flash player installed.
+Returns the major version of the Flash player installed.

 ###	Syntax: